mefengl/what-i-read/README.md

 https://fs.blog/the-human-mind-has-a-shut-off-device/ , "Once you’ve formed a belief, adding exceptions and justifications becomes easier than updating it." same as "normal people believe the idea that comes last"

 https://en.wikipedia.org/wiki/List_of_countries_by_suicide_rate , the answers of human being

+20

+https://sive.rs/hyn , "If you’re not feeling “hell yeah!” then say no"

+https://www.builder.io/blog/usesignal-is-the-future-of-web-frameworks , known the idea of `useSignal`

+https://medium.com/@aplaceofmind/ventura-is-not-macos-its-macios-1d00f12fa01e , so funny means it must be true